 With the Simucube 2 wheel bases now being 5 years in the market, the software is starting to feel a little outdated in some aspects, however they have innovated with things like cloud based force feedback profiles and more recently 360Hz Force Feedback for iRacing which adds noticeable detail to the driving experience.
 There’s a multitude of tweaks and adjustments available to really dial in the settings to suit your subjective preferences, but the software is less approachable than other brands and may overwhelm novices.

-Simucube Pros and Cons
+simucube Pros and Cons

 Pros